VCuzmin/Haskell/README.md

 # For whoever is willing to learn Haskell!
-# Haskell - I'll enhance the repo as the time is going on
+# Haskell - I'll enhance the repo as the time is passing
 Getting started with Haskell

 The Haskell Platform